Pure non-Markovian evolutions: Pure non-Markovian evolutions

 We move our attention to an interesting class of evolutions, namely those allowing a \textit{complete information retrieval}.
-More precisely, they first cause a partial or total degradation of the information encoded in the system and later, thanks to one or more backflows, they provide a perfect restore of the initial information content of the system.
+More precisely, they first cause a partial or total degradation of the information encoded in the system and later, thanks to one or more backflows, they provide a perfect recovery of the initial information content of the system.
 These instances are represented by those $\mathbf{\Lambda}$ having a non-unitary dynamical map $\Lambda_s$ at time $s$ and a unitary dynamical map $\Lambda_t=U$ at a later time $t$.
-Since unitary transformations do not degrade the information content of quantum systems, all these evolutions completely retrieve in the time interval $[s,t]$ any type of information lost in the time interval $[0,s]$.
+Since unitary transformations do not degrade the information content of quantum systems, all these evolutions completely retrieve, in the time interval $[s,t]$, any type of information lost in the time interval $[0,s]$.
 These evolutions are always PNM, where $V_{t,s}$ is not even positive trace-preserving (PTP) (proof in Appendix \ref{proofpropC}): \begin{proposition} An evolution characterized by $s<t$ such that $\Lambda_{s}$ is not unitary and $\Lambda_{t}$ is unitary is PNM with the intermediate map $V_{t,s}$ not even PTP. \end{proposition}

 We end this section by clarifying the nature of PNM evolutions via some examples.
 First, one may think that evolutions being first contractive and then unitary are exotic.
-Interestingly, many of the well-known NM models used in the literature have PNM cores with this property, e.g. dephasing, depolarizing and amplitude damping channels.
+Interestingly, many of the well-known NM models have PNM cores with this property, e.g., dephasing, depolarizing and amplitude damping channels.

 Secondly, having a non-unitary map at time $s$ and a unitary map at time $t>s$ is sufficient but not necessary for an evolution to be PNM.
 Hence, not all PNM evolutions present complete information retrieval.
-Indeed, there exist P-divisible PNM evolutions (see Section \ref{eternality}).
+Indeed, there exist P-divisible PNM evolutions (see Section~\ref{eternality}).